lupyuen/nuttx-star64/README.md

 TODO: If initrd exceeds 16 MB, how to increase the RAM Disk Limit?

+TODO: Remember to update UBoot Script

 # Memory Map for RAM Disk

-Note that the RAM Disk is mapped into the Page Heap...
+Note that the RAM Disk is mapped into the Page Heap (`__pgheap_size`) in the Linker Script...

 From https://github.com/apache/nuttx/blob/master/boards/risc-v/jh7110/star64/scripts/ld.script